Louisville Bridge Association

 For these reasons and more-- of all the major pair events-- I find the NAP the most pleasing.
 It sets something within my soul alight to be able to compete solely against people approximating my own level.
 This, to me, is the truest test of my ability-- can I successfully compete when there are no wolves and no sheep.

 This diary entry will remain on the home page through August when the NAP qualifying games conclude.
-Additional diary entries can be found in the intermediate section under Lessons & Seminars.
+Additional diary entries can be found in the Savant Diary section under Lessons & Seminars.

 Tribute to Joe

 A very important message from our web site developer and manager:

 I hope you like the new LBA web site.
 I highly welcome suggestions for improvement or change.
 My primary goal is to make the site easy to access and navigate.
 Over time, we will be adding many new features including a history page with many old photos and stories, a bridge problem page where anyone can share a story involving a bridge problem, a blog, and much, much more.

 I would like to dedicate the new site to Joe Wright.
 Joe is a long-time LBA member who tirelessly toiled for many years to ensure that members had a way to look up game times and results, as well as receive timely news.
 This is not an easy job and all of us owe Joe a big THANK YOU for everything he has done over the years.
 He is now retired and enjoying other facets of life including now finding time to actually play some bridge.
 Thank you Joe.
 I could not have gotten this far without you having blazed the trail.